steadylearner/Chat/README.md

 ![Rust Chat App](https://www.steadylearner.com/static/images/post/chat/rust_chat.png)

-We briefly learnt the Rust serverside code to build our chat app.
-It is time to build Frotnend part to help users.
+We briefly learnt the Rust server-side code to build our chat app.
+It is time to build Frontend part to help users.

 If you see the [index.html](https://github.com/steadylearner/Chat/blob/master/ws_rs_with_rocket/static/chat/index.html) file, The important part will be